aaronloh16/aaronloh16/README.md

 ## recent projects

-**shopx** - claude code, but for shopping: a command-line tool that lets you shop online while looking like you're doing development workRetry
+**shopx** - claude code, but for shopping: a command-line tool that lets you shop online while looking like you're doing development work
 **murder mystery ai** - voice-powered game with real-time speech processing and dynamic ai characters
 **hack the north 2024 finalist** - top 12/240+ projects with lurelore fishing companion app
 **rbc amplify** - contributed to early stage design of ai bond evaluation platform (had to leave because of concussion but my team still won so ha)